xdevplatform/search-tweets-ruby/README.md

 options:
   search_type: premium
   archive: 30day
+  max_results: 500  #Premium sandbox environments (free access) should have this set to 100.
 ```
+*Note that if you are using a premium 'sandbox' environment, be sure to set the "max_results" field to 100.*

 ### Enterprise APIs
 If you are working with the enterprise full-archive search API, have an account name of 'ThinkSnow' and a search label of 'prod', the settings should be: